 One downside of blue worms that disappoints quite a lot of people is that they are temperamental to atmospheric pressure changes.
 So when there's a storm coming, they may climb up the bin to seek for higher ground.
 Worm escaping may not be a fun thing that you'd want for your worm bin.

 #3.
 European Nightcrawlers

 The Euros are substantially longer than the other worms.
 You can tell them apart by the distinctive stripes on the bodies.
-The ring on their bodies has a shorter distance to the worm's moving head.
+The ring on their bodies has a shorter distance to the worm's moving head than the tail.

-Euros are also great composter.
+Euros are also a great composter.
 They don't produce quite as fast as the red and blue worms, especially during the winter months.
-But they do make great fishing worms for being meaty and thick.
+But they do make great fishing worms as they are quite meaty and thick.

 #4.
 African Nightcrawlers

-African nightcrawlers eat like crazy and reproduce also like crazy.
+African nightcrawlers eat like crazy and also reproduce like crazy.
+It's like no one can stop them.
 While the other types of worms eat about half their body weight a day, African nightcrawlers can eat up to 1.5 to 2 times their weight a day.

 So if a weekly amount of food for the red worms is about 1 lb (450 grams), for these guys it's more about 1-3 lbs (450 gram to 1.3 kg) per week.

 African nightcrawlers are also very very long.
 They could get up to a foot long if their body is all flexed out.
 When put under a light source, their skin reflects a purple sheen to it.
 They like a warmer tropical environment and can produce hundreds of cocoons in such environment.